 2) As individuals grow more aware of the unpredictability and dynamics of careers, they tend to reflect more consciously about this subject.
 As a result, an organization might end up with a ‘fait accompli’, only being informed about an employee’s career decision when it has already been taken.
 A continuous dialogue with employees is therefore advisable.

-I think that the organization that takes responsibility for the sustainability of work and careers is the organization that is willing to seek the answer to the question: “What can we do to help this person consciously build a sustainable career vision and what can we do to facilitate it?
+I think that the organization that takes responsibility for sustainable careers is the one that is willing to seek the answer to the question: “What can we do to help this person consciously build a sustainable career vision and what can we do to facilitate it?

 The arguments are many: